Table of Contents

-- Websites which can be accessed with a username and password (email, cloud services, online banking, or paid subscription-based online media sites)
+- Websites that can be accessed with a username and password (email, cloud services, online banking, or paid subscription-based online media sites);

-- Video-on-demand services like Netflix, Amazon Prime, or HBO
+- Video-on-demand services like Netflix, Amazon Prime, and HBO;

-- Scanned version of unique books and publications
+- A scanned version of unique books and publications;

 - Content depicting abuse towards war prisoners, children, etc.